wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 | Pod29 admin         | admin1pod29@email.carehybrid.com  | ReadyNext2021! |

-## Part 1: WxM Connector setup -- Not need to complete it, already configured
+## Part 1: WxM Connector setup -- Not need to complete it, already configured!

 * **We have configured the WxM Connector for you**.